chengsoonong/crowdastro-projects/ATLAS-CDFS/atlas-ml.md

 Infrared observations of the CDFS field come from SWIRE.
 We use the CDFS SWIRE catalogue to generate candidate hosts to classify.

-Solving the radio cross-identification task amounts to modelling a function from infrared sources to binary:
+Solving the radio cross-identification task amounts to modelling a function $f$ from infrared sources $\mathcal{X}$ to binary $\mathcal{Y} = \{0, 1\}:
 $$
-    y : \mathcal{IR} \to \mathbb{Z}_2
+    f : \mathcal{X} \to \mathcal{Y}
 $$

-There are many options for modelling $y$.
+There are many options for modelling $f$.
 In this paper we apply two different models: logistic regression and convolutional neural networks.
 As a linear method, logistic regression is the simplest classification approach we can take.
 Convolutional neural networks have recently shown strong results on image-based classification tasks.

 ## Vector representation of infrared sources